TimNN/chaud/README.md

   To see the full expansion, check out the `expanded_*.rs` files in the `/demo/` directory.

-- The `-Clink-dead-code -Zpre-link-args=..` flags are necessary to avoid problems with undefined symbols:

-  - `-Clink-dead-code` disables dead-code stripping (which Rust otherwise enables by default).
-  - `-Zpre-link-args=...` causes the linker to include all symbols from static libraries in the final artifact, even if they are completely unused.
-    - Without this, hot-reloaded code would be unable to use any function from a dependency that wasn't already being used by the original code.

 - `chaud::init()` isn't particulary intersting.
 It spawns a background thread
   that: